 - My Victorinox Werks Traveler 5.0 22" Two-Wheel Carry-On.
 I am not a fan of spinners, and this gives me 2 more inches of storage space (which computes out to 3 square feet of volume) inside.
 It's stupidly rugged, holds easily 5 days of clothes.
 Fits in any USA overhead and all International big boys (777, 767, A330, A350) overheads.
 As I change planes and hit the showers in the airline lounges, everything I need is in here.
 I would be dead without this.

 - My International currency.
 As you can see I have a lot of different currencies onhand.
-Never go without some local cash in hand for a cab, train, etc. Invaluable for convenience.
+Never go without some local cash for a cab, train, etc. Invaluable for convenience.

 - Ear Plugs - Macs.
 Period.
 They are soft, stay soft, and expand in your ear quite awesomely to block out all the noise.